WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 time, then perhaps you can simply do nothing.
 Instead, simply wait for your arrival rate to drop.
-Perhaps your system is busiest after suppertime, and `Arrival Rate` natually drops when your customers start going to sleep in the evening.
-(And your customers tend to eat and sleep at similar times.)
+Perhaps your system is busiest after suppertime, and `Arrival Rate` naturally drops when your customers start going to sleep in the evening.
+(If your customers tend to eat and sleep at similar times!)

 If you can predict your customer's peak `Arrival Rate` with 100% accuracy, congratulations, you live in a wonderful world.
-But if you cannot predict with 100% accuracy, you need another option.
-Attacks like the GitHub denial-of-service anecdote describes are not easy to predict.
+Otherwise, you probably ought to consider an alternate solution.

-## Back-Pressure forces customers to reduce their Arrival Rate
+## Conclusion: Back-pressure forces customers to reduce their Arrival Rate

-TCP's sliding window protocol is a example of a back-pressure mechanism.
+TCP's sliding window protocol is an example of a back-pressure mechanism.
 When the window is zero, the receiver is telling the sender, "I am overloaded.
 You must stop sending now.
 I will tell you when you can send more."

+Wallaroo Labs has chosen back-pressure as the primary overload mitigation technique for Wallaroo applications.
+Another technique, load shedding, is a poor fit for Wallaroo's goal of accurately processing all data flowing through it without data loss.

-To be most effective, back-pressure must be built into a system from end to end.
-Wallaroo's back-pressure mechanisms will send back-pressure signals that warns of a slow sink all the way back to Wallaroo's data sources.
-Next week's follow-up to this article will detail how those back-pressure mechanisms work.
+Next week's follow-up to this article will detail how Wallaroo's back-pressure mechanisms work together toward a larger overload mitigation goal.
 Thanks for reading!
-I hope you'll read again next week.
+I hope you'll read Part Two next week.

+---

 ## More material on how to deal with overload

-Here are some articles & presentations that you might find useful places to learn more.
+Here are some articles and presentations that you might find useful places to learn more.
 If you were to read only two items to learn more about handling overload, my recommendations are: